dancrha/dancrha/README.md

 <div align="center" style="font-size">
  I'm a Software Developer and Laurier Computer Science graduate 🎓 :canada:!
-I currently work at Digital Mobility Inc. as a Software Developer, after completing an invaluable four month internship.
-At DMI, I have been getting lots of experience developing mobile applications with Flutter and Dart, and I have become familiar with tools such as Git, Jira, Slack, Teams, VSCode, etc. I specialize in Web Development, creating scalable and user-friendly web-apps with React.
+I currently work at Digital Mobility Inc. as a Software Developer.
+At DMI, I am developing mobile applications with Flutter and Dart, and I have become familiar with tools such as Git, Jira, Slack, Teams, VSCode, etc. My personal focus is in Web Development, creating scalable and user-friendly web-apps with React.
 </div>